-- (c) For the purposes of this Condition, a certified copy is a photocopy, photograph or scanned copy that has been endorsed as a true copy of the original.
-To be certified, the document must: - (i) be certified by an official of the issuing authority authorised by section 9(1)(a) to (h) of the Oaths and Declarations Act 1957 (New Zealand) to take a statutory declaration, such as a Justice of the Peace, a person enrolled as a barrister and solicitor of the High Court, or a court official (Court Registrar or Deputy Registrar); and - (ii) have the official's signature on each page, with the name and title of the official shown clearly below their signature.
+- circumstances that justify using an alternative process, and authorise you in writing to follow a different process specified by us. - (d) For the purposes of this Condition, a certified copy is a photocopy, photograph or scanned copy that has been endorsed as a true copy of the original.
+To be certified, the document must: - (i) be certified by an official of the issuing authority authorised by section 9(1)(a) to (h) of the Oaths and Declarations Act 1957 to take a statutory declaration, such as a Justice of the Peace, a person enrolled as a barrister and solicitor of the High Court, or a court official (Court Registrar or Deputy Registrar); and - (ii) have the official's signature on each page, with the name and title of the official shown clearly below their signature.